Dan503/gulp-auto-imports/README.md

 The template works by replacing each `$format[formatName]` statement with a full list of imports formated in the specified format given in the `format` object.

+If you want indenting, the **indenting should be added to the format setting** _not_ the template setting.
+If you indent the the template, only the first item in the list will be indented.
+The rest will press hard up against the edge of the page.
+You will notice that I added two spaces to the front of the `functions` format to create the two space indent in the JS example.

 If the format is provided as a string, the template is ignored.
 If it is provided as an object, a template is required.

 ### $name